TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 - You can see this code being used and putted to the test in "Second prototype on the track" (in the videos folder).

-## Code for the three ultrasonic sensors of the final robot:
+## Code for the three ultrasonic sensors:

 - This code is so the three ultrasonic sensors work together in unison.
 The sensors perceive the distance in cm in this code.
 - This code also works together with the servomotor code.

-## Code for the servomotor and ultrasonic sensors of the final robot:
+## Code for the servomotor and ultrasonic sensors:

 This code makes the direction mechanism and the three ultrasonic sensors in our robot work together